Does angioplasty work?

 Angioplasty strikes out, again

-The scientists recruited 200 patients, all of whom had been diagnosed with one blocked coronary artery as well as angina.
+The scientists recruited 200 patients, all of whom had been diagnosed with one blocked coronary artery as well as stable angina.
 For six weeks, all 200 patients received medications to both reduce heart attack risk and relieve their chest pain.

 Then, they all were hospitalized for a procedure.
 Half underwent angioplasty.